WilliamQLiu/job-waffle/README.md

 **Goal**

 Jobwaffle will help you find a job you're interested and passionate about.
-Using machine learning, we'll match employees and employers.
+Using a quantitative approach, we match employees with employers.

 **Setup**

 Jobwaffle is open source.
 There's a lot of technical setup so stick with the installation steps below.
-The site is currently hosted on a free heroku tier so it'll probably run really slow on live.

 **secret.py**